Asian man sprayed with fire extinguisher in shocking racist attack at Indian restaurant

-Asian man sprayed with fire extinguisher in sickening racist attack at Indian restaurant in Ocean Road, South Shields
+Asian man sprayed with fire extinguisher in sickening racist attack at Indian restaurant in South Shields

-An Asian man was sprayed with a fire extinguisher and told "this is the first time you have been white" during a shocking racist attack in a restaurant.
+An Asian man was sprayed with a fire extinguisher and told "this is the first time you have been white" during a shocking racist attack at a restaurant.

 The victim, who had already been pelted with food by a group during the sickening incident, remained "passive" while vile insults were hurled at him.

-At Newcastle Crown Court businessman David Heslop admitted a racially aggravated public order offence in relation to what happened at the Indian Brasserie Restaurant in South Shields on April 22, 2018.
+At Newcastle Crown Court businessman David Heslop, who runs a property company, admitted a racially aggravated public order offence in relation to what happened at the Indian Brasserie Restaurant in South Shields on April 22, 2018.

 The 36-year-old, who denied being racist, has a previous conviction for a racially aggravated public order offence from 2007 on his record, as well as offences of assault and being drunk on a plane.